karthik-44/StudentGradePredictor/README.md

 developed, improving the quality of education and enhancing school resource management.

-I would like to thank my friends Aisha and Ved who have worked with me for this project.
+I would like to thank Aisha and Ved who have worked with me for this project.